Aortic Valve Replacement

-Transcatheter aortic valve replacement (TAVR) is a nonsurgical, minimally-invasive aortic valve replacement procedure.
+Transcatheter aortic valve replacement (TAVR) is a non-surgical, minimally-invasive aortic valve replacement procedure.
 It is sometimes also referred to as Transcatheter aortic valve implantation (TAVI).
 The valve used for this procedure is usually biological.
 This procedure may be an option for people who have a biological tissue valve that is not functioning well anymore or if you are considered to be at intermediate or high risk of complications from surgical aortic valve replacement.

 After the procedure, patients typically spend one week at the hospital.
 You will spend the first day or more in the intensive care unit (ICU).
 Hospital stay and recovery in general depend on your overall health, your age, and the type of surgery performed.

 If you underwent open-heart surgery, it may take 6 to 8 weeks for your breastbone to heal.
-You may experience loss of appetite, and you may find it hard to sleep.
+You may experience a loss of appetite, and you may find it hard to sleep.
 Your wound may be sore and you will get tired easily.
-These initial symptoms are normal part of your recovery and they will subside over time.
+These initial symptoms are a normal part of your recovery and they will subside over time.
 You may feel back to normal up to 3 months after surgery.